stackbit-projects/superb-paprika-9e149/index.md

     type: section_hero
     image: images/056-5x8-Standing-Hardcover-Book-Mockup-COVERVAULT-png.png
     image_alt: App preview
-    title: "A\_ Global History of War and Peacein Afghanistan"
+    title: "A\_ Global History of War and Peace in Afghanistan"
     content: >
       A Historical Analysis of the Underlying Drivers of War and Peace in Afghan Society.
 Challenging the predominant historical assumptions of Afghan